 Latitude-time plots of products XCO2_EMMA (Figure 17) and XCH4_EMMA (Figure 18) are shown in the figures below.
-The discontinuities of the number of observations (" Nobs ") is due to the fact that SCIAMACHY delivers more data than GOSAT.
-The additinal discontinuity of " Uncertainty " of product XCH4_EMMA is due to degradation of SCIAMACHY after October 2005.
+Discontinuities for "Uncertainty" and number of observations ("Nobs") are due to the use of different satellites, which have - for example - different noise characteristics.